neocturne/MinedMap/README.md

 ## Installation

+Binary builds of the map generator for Linux and Windows, as well as an archive containing the viewer can be found on the GitHub release page.

-Building the MinedMap map generator from source requires a recent Rust toolchain (1.72.0 or newer).
+Building the generator from source requires a recent Rust toolchain (1.72.0 or newer).
 The following command can be used to build the current development version:
 ```shell
 cargo install --git 'https://github.com/neocturne/MinedMap.git'